Court orders defiant Michigan barber to close his shop

 DETROIT (AP) — A Michigan court on Thursday ordered a barber to close his shop and stop defying the state's coronavirus restrictions, though he vowed to keep cutting hair.

-The Michigan appeals court overturned a decision by a Shiawassee County judge and ordered him to sign an injunction sought by state regulators.
+The Michigan appeals court overturned a decision by a Shiawassee County judge and directed him to sign an injunction sought by state regulators.

 Karl Manke, 77, said he's not backing down.
 He told The Associated Press that he got the news while cutting someone's hair and he doesn't intend to comply with it.